Cytomegalovirus (CMV)

 Individuals at an increased risk for CMV infection include individuals who attend or work at daycare centers, patients who undergo blood transfusions, persons who have multiple sex partners, and recipients of CMV mismatched organ or bone marrow transplants.

 CMV is transmitted from person to person via close contact with an individual who is excreting the virus.
 It can be spread through the placenta, blood transfusions, organ transplantation, and breast milk.
-It can also be spread through sexual transmission.
+It also can be spread through sexual transmission.

 Multiple genetically distinct strains of CMV exist.
 Differences in genotypes may be associated with differences in virulence.
 Infection with more than one strain of CMV is possible and has been observed in organ transplant recipients.
 Dual infection is a possible explanation for congenital CMV infection in children of CMV-seropositive mothers.